 To evaluate EJ considerations for the proposed actions, information on poverty and minority rates is examined at the county level.
 Information on the race and income status for groups at the different participation levels (vessel owners, crew, dealers, processors, employees, employees of associated support industries, etc.) is not available.
-Because the proposed actions would be expected to affect fishermen and associated industries in several communities along the South Atlantic and Gulf coasts and not just those profiled, it is possible that other counties or communities have poverty or minority rates that exceed the EJ thresholds.
+Because the proposed actions would be expected to affect fishermen and associated industries in several communities along the South Atlantic coast and not just those profiled, it is possible that other counties or communities have poverty or minority rates that exceed the EJ thresholds.

 In order to identify the potential for EJ concern, the rates of minority populations (non-white, including Hispanic) and the percentage of the population that was below the poverty line were examined.
 The threshold for comparison that was used was 1.2 times the state average for minority population rate and percentage of the population below the poverty line.
 If the value for the community or county was greater than or equal to 1.2 times the state average, then the community or county was considered an area of potential EJ concern.
-Census data for the year 2010 were used.
-Estimates of the state minority and poverty rates and associated thresholds are provided in Table 3.5.5.1.
+Census data for the year 2010 was used.
+Estimates of the state minority and poverty rates, associated thresholds, and community rates are provided in Table 3.5.4.1; note that only communities that exceed the minority threshold and/or the poverty threshold are included in the table.